JanosKrizsan/Selenium_Bots/README.md

 ## Misc.

-For less hassle, I am using Sublime Text for these.<br>
+- For less hassle, I am using Sublime Text for these.<br>
-For an ST 3 cheat sheet click [here](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet)
+- For an ST 3 cheat sheet click [here](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet)
+- A possible refactoring into OOP shall be done.

+#### Quora Helper

+- It was found - and rectified - during testing that the site changes the CSS if it receives too many login requests within a short while.